Ohio Installment Land Contract

 Ohio Transfer on Death Designation Affidavit

-Avoid probate and transfer your real property to a beneficiary with this Ohio Transfer on Death Designation Affidavit.
+Avoid probate and transfer real estate property to a beneficiary with this Ohio Transfer on Death Designation Affidavit.

-- The Transfer on Death Designation Affidavit (also called a TOD Designation Affidavit) is signed and filed with the Recorder's Office before the original owner passes away.
+The Transfer on Death Designation Affidavit (also called a TOD Designation Affidavit) must be completed, signed and filed with the County Recorder's Office while the owner of the property is still alive.

-- When the owner dies, the transfer is completed by filing a death certificate and an affidavit signed by any person who knows all of the facts (this person can be the beneficiary).
+When the original property owner dies, the transfer will be completed by filing a death certificate and an affidavit signed by any person who knows all of the facts (this person can be anyone who knew the decedent well, including the beneficiary).

-- The TOD Designation Affidavit does not any eliminate any estate taxes that are payable.
+A Transfer on Death Designation Affidavit does NOT eliminate any federal estate taxes that are payable by the estate.